tn00364361/demo-cnn-docker/README.md

 - [`docker/run.sh`](docker/run.sh)

     This script launchs a container from the built image.
-In short, this script handles GUI- and user-related stuff.
+In short, this script handles GUI- and user-related stuff, in addition to accessing GPU(s) for training neural networks.

     - GUI